nodegui/svelte-nodegui/docs_src/content/docs/40-components.md

 <div class="nsref"><a title="NativeScript Documentation" href="http://docs.nativescript.org/api-reference/modules/_ui_segmented_bar_.html">Class Docs</a></div>

 `<segmentedBar>` is a UI bar component that displays a set of buttons for discrete selection.
-Can show text or images.
+It can show text or images.

 As opposed to `<tabView>`:
 * The position of `<segmentedBar>` is not fixed.